+Accordingly, considering all index subsets $\mathcal{I}$ with size $\vert \mathcal{I} \vert =j \leq r$, the optimal scheduler maximizes the above expectation.
+That is, the maximization is over all \emph{selection functions} $\mathcal{I}(\bH)$, which yield subsets of cardinality $\leq r$.
+Accordingly, the (ergodic) sum rate of the optimal scheduler in this case is

+Obviously, this maximization is hard to solve as it needs to examine all possible sets of users which are smaller than or equal $r$.
+Furthermore, such scheduler relies on knowledge of the matrix $\bH$, i.e., acquiring the channel state from all users.
+Accordingly, substitute schedulers are considered in practice, which try to minimize the overhead and complexity of such a centralized process, and select a group of users, preferably in a distributed manner, approximating the optimal selection.

-As we aim at analysing the capacity under practical constraints such as scheduling only a subset of the users in each time slot, we focus our attention on linear decoding at the BS.
-Such decoders, such as the ZF decoder or the MMSE decoder, are indeed widely used in practice.
-Hence, the analysis in this paper will be based on either linear decorrelation (Section~\ref{sec. dist alg}) or the MMSE receiver (Section~\ref{sec.
+\off{ As we aim to analyse the ergodic achievable sum-rate under practical constraints such as scheduling only a subset of the users in each time slot, we focus our attention on linear decoding at the BS.
+Such decoders Detectors, such as the ZF or the MMSE detector, are indeed widely used in practice the building blocks of advanced MIMO transceiver designs.
+Hence, the analysis in this paper will be based on either ZF receiver (\Cref{sec. dist alg}) or the MMSE receiver (\Cref{sec.
 MMSE rec}), assuming optimal coding of the resulting single user Gaussian channels, given the effective Signal to Noise Ratio (SNR).